Randy Head

 Randall "Randy" Head (born November 18, 1968) was a Republican member of the Indiana Senate, representing the 18th District since 2008.
 He used to be Deputy Prosecutor for Cass County.
 He resigned from the State Senate on August 12, 2019, to become Chief Deputy Prosecutor of Pulaski County.
 He was replaced by Stacey Donato.
+In 2024, Head was elected as the new chair of the Indiana Republican Party.
+However, five months later he resigned from the position.